keatsandyeats/AlienUpgradesOnScoreboard/README.md

 ## Usage
 Put it on your server.
 If your **server doesn't have NS2+**, all aliens will see each other's upgrades on the scoreboard.
-If your **server has NS2+**, a toggle will be added to each client's NS2+ options menu.
-Later playing on a server without NS2+ will reset the option to default, which is to hide the upgrades.
+If your **server has NS2+**, a toggle will be added to the "STATS" section of each client's NS2+ options menu.
+The default behavior is to not display the upgrades.

 ## Compatibility
 This mod places the new icons into each player's IconTable (where vanilla places the icons for Steam friend, voice muted, and chat muted).